ShayHill/todoist_bot/README.md

     python main.py -a <my api key> --serial "next_action -n" "blocking -b" --parallel "actionable -a" -all "parked -p"

+I suggest following the "dash letter" suffix style.
+You can also use "-word" or just "word".
+Double symbols (e.g., the "-\-" you may be accustomed to from [Autodoist](https://github.com/Hoffelhas/autodoist)) have a potential to cause problems.
+[Autodoist](https://github.com/Hoffelhas/autodoist) makes provisions for some of these problems.
+Todoist-bot does not.

-If you're not sure where to find your API key or you'd like to go further and run this program as a bot on a remote server (that's what it was built for), see this article: [Deploy Your First Baby Bot on Heroku](https://shayallenhill.com/deploy-your-first-baby-bot-on-heroku/) on my personal website.
+If you're not sure where to find your API key or you'd like to go further and run this program as a bot on a remote server (that's what it was built for), see this article: [Deploy Your First Baby Bot on Heroku](https://www.foundationsafety.com/deploy-your-first-baby-bot-on-heroku) on my personal website.